Crushing (execution)

 Death by crushing or pressing is a method of execution that has a history during which the techniques used varied greatly from place to place, generally involving placing heavy weights upon a person with the intent to kill.

 Crushing by elephant

 Louis Rousselet described this Central Indian execution in Le Tour du Monde in 1868.

 A common method of death throughout South and Southeast Asia for over 4,000 years was crushing by elephants.
 The Sasanians, Romans, and Carthaginians also used this method on occasion.

 Ancient Rome

 In ancient Roman legend, Tarpeia was a Vestal Virgin who betrayed the city of Rome to the Sabines in exchange for what she thought would be a reward of jewellery.
-She was instead crushed to death and her body cast from the Tarpeian Rock, which now bears her name.
+She was instead crushed to death and her body cast from the Tarpeian Rock, which bears her name.

 Crushing in pre-Columbian America

 Crushing is also reported from pre-Columbian America, notably in the Aztec Empire.